Interior Architecture

 Mariann Drell.
 Visual from Master's degree work

-We teach interior architecture on Bachelor as well as Master level, both curriculums in Estonian, but of course we welcome visiting students via the Erasmus Programme.
+We teach interior architecture on Bachelor as well as Master level, both curricula in Estonian, but of course we welcome visiting students via the Erasmus Programme.
 Whenever we have incoming BA or MA level exchange students we strive to give our main studio projects in English or bilingually in Estonian and English.
 You can keep an eye on the departments’ latest work on Instagram.

 Immediate space